Hello

 I

 do feel very good about one group.
-We have six individuals in a group we have
+We now have ten individuals in a group we

-already been calling ÒCounty Meath GroupÓ.
-And they
+have already been calling ÒCounty Meath GroupÓ.
+And

-mostly arrived separately as immigrants, indicating origins in the adjacent
+they mostly arrived separately as immigrants, indicating origins in the

-they were all coming from a well-established ÒClanÓ of Coffey families in that
+suggests they were all coming from a well-established ÒClanÓ of Coffey families

 ThereÕs